Need a last-minute Dijon mustard substitute? These best eleven best alternatives will get you out of trouble.

 - 1 tsp salt

-You then stir in the dry mustard, mustard seeds, salt and garlic powder into the strained liquid, before covering and letting it thicken for 1-2 days.
+Stir in the dry mustard, mustard seeds, salt, and garlic powder into the strained liquid before covering and letting it thicken for 1-2 days.

-You then puree the mix until it reaches your desired consistency.
+Puree the mixture until it reaches your desired consistency.
 You do this with an immersion blender.

-After this, you transfer the mix to a saucepan and add a little more water and bring it to a simmer.
-Combine while simmering for about 10 minutes.
+After this, you transfer the mix to a saucepan, add a little more water, and bring it to a simmer.
+Combine while simmering for 10 minutes.

-You then pack the mustard into your choice of jars, allowing about ½ inch room at the top.
-Aim to remove any extra air bubbles from the inside of the jars, using a spoon or knife.
-Apply the tops of the jars and leave in the refrigerator for about one week.
+Pack the mustard into your choice of jars, allowing a half-inch room at the top.
+Aim to remove any extra air bubbles from the inside of the jars using a spoon or knife.
+Apply the tops of the jars and leave them in the refrigerator for one week.
 This will let all the flavors blend.

 If you’d like to make your own solution, then this quick recipe should help you out.

 The turmeric will give it a strong yellow color, while its chili content will provide spice, and the minced garlic will round off the flavor.